digitalapicraft/graphql-sandbox/multi-module-README.md

   - Adapter-specific tests can be added in their respective modules (none present yet, but structure supports it).

 - **Spring Boot Main Class**
-  - Now in `graphql-core` as `com.example.graphql.core.GraphqlServerApplication`.
+  - Now in `graphql-core` as `com.dac.graphql.core.GraphqlServerApplication`.

 ---